Nørresundby

 Nørresundby ([nɶɐ̯ɐˈsɔnˌpyˀ]) is a city in Aalborg Municipality, north of Limfjorden, in Vendsyssel, in Denmark.
-The urban area has a population of 23,718 (1 January 2021).
+The urban area has a population of 24,436 (1 January 2025).
 It is located just north of Aalborg, which lies south of Limfjorden.
-Statistically its own urban area since 2006, it is often still considered part of Aalborg, sometimes the name Greater Aalborg (Stor-Aalborg) is used to describe the concept.
+Statistically its own urban area since 2006, it is often still considered part of Aalborg; sometimes the name Greater Aalborg (Stor-Aalborg) is used to describe the concept.

-The city is connected to Aalborg by Limfjordsbroen, which is a road bridge, and an iron railway bridge, as well as a motorway (E45) passing it to the east and running under the Limfjord.
+The city is connected to Aalborg by the Limfjordsbroen road bridge, and an iron railway bridge, as well as a motorway (E45) passing it to the east and running under the Limfjord.

 Nørresundby is the site of the Lindholm Høje settlement and burial ground from the Germanic Iron Age and Viking times.
 There is also a museum on the site.

-Nørresundby has many sports clubs, most notably Lindholm IF, whose highest ranking football team as of the 2013–14 season play at the fourth-highest Danish level, Danmarksserien.
+Nørresundby has many sports clubs, including football club Nørresundby FB.

 History

 In 1865 a pontoon bridge by the name of Christian IX's pontoon bridge was built.
 Fourteen years later in 1879 a railroad bridge was built, which, although it was replaced in 1938, still stands today.
 In 1933, the pontoon bridge was removed and a new bridge, called the Limfjords bridge (Limfjordsbroen), was built in its place.
 Five years later, on 29 May 1938, Aalborg Airport opened.

 Through 1958–1960 the Limfjords bridge was expanded and in 1969 the Limfjords tunnel (Limfjordstunnelen) east of Nørresundby was opened.
 As a supplement to these bridges and the railway bridge, there have, for several years, been spoken about adding a fourth connection over the Limfjord, although no direct action have been taken.